kochrt/ProjectDragonfly/README.md

 ## Getting Started

-For future maintenance and development, first clone the repo with the link above.
-Our Project utilizes public iOS projects
+For future maintenance and development, clone the repo with the link above.
+Our Project utilizes public iOS projects from Cocoapods.
+To properly import these into the project, you must first have a up-to-date version of Cocoapods.

 ```
 $ git clone <link above>